cjssdk/gettext/readme.md

 ## Usage ##

-Add constructor to the scope and create an instance with some data:
+Add the constructor to the scope and create an instance with some data:

 ```js
 var Gettext = require('cjs-gettext'),